Stacked concrete slabs at a construction site in Santa Margalida

 1. Storage and labeling: Heavy components must be firmly secured and clearly marked.
 Temporary barriers and stabilizing wooden wedges are simple measures.

-2. Increase inspection frequency: Random checks by the occupational safety authority, supplemented by municipal inspections, could uncover risk areas faster.
+2. Increase inspection frequency: Random checks by the occupational safety authority, supplemented by municipal inspections, could uncover risk areas faster, a principle echoed in European Agency for Safety and Health at Work recommendations.

 3. Training and documentation: All teams working on site should provide mandatory safety briefings and uniform documentation — especially when subcontractors change.